easolhq/easolhq.github.io/docs/reference/objects/product/variant/index.md

 # variant.pre_checkout_modifier_groups

-Returns a list of [modifier groups]({% link docs/reference/objects/product/modifier_group.md %}) associated with this variant that the user must choose before checking out.
+Returns a list of [modifier groups]({% link docs/reference/objects/product/modifier_group.md %}) associated with this variant that the customer must choose before checking out.

 # variant.price

-Returns the [price]({% link docs/reference/objects/product/price.md %}) of this variant in the current user's currency.
+Returns the [price]({% link docs/reference/objects/product/price.md %}) of this variant in the current customer's currency.

 {% raw %}
 ```liquid